Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 The normal proteins in our body are essential molecules with complex, folded shapes.
 The shape of a protein enables it to do its job.
 If a protein is folded incorrectly or becomes unfolded it can no longer function.
 A prion (often pronounced as "preeon") is a misfolded protein with a special ability.
 It can change other protein molecules into prions.
 These can then alter the shape of even more proteins in a chain reaction.

 Prions are the causal agents of a group of very unpleasant illnesses known as prion diseases.
-These often progress rapidly once symptoms appear and (at the moment) are always fatal.
+These often progress rapidly once symptoms appear and (at the time when this article was last updated) are always fatal.
 The most common prion disease is Creutzfeldt-Jakob disease, or CJD.
 A variant of this disease has appeared in people who have eaten contaminated meat from a cow suffering from bovine spongiform encephalopathy, or BSE.
 BSE is a prion disease in cattle.
 It's also known as mad cow disease.

 Pathogens: Infectious Agents That Cause Disease